Table of Contents[Hide][Show]

 An outdoor fire pit can be a great addition to a backyard living space, adding warmth and enriching a home-like environment in the outdoors.
-To help you get started, here are a few things to consider before adding an outdoor fire pit to your space, presented by Hertz.
+To help you get started, here are a few things to consider before adding an outdoor fire pit to your space.

 First, before installing a fire pit at your home, it is important to check with local building codes and fire departments, to ensure a safe and appropriately permitted structure.
 There’s nothing worst than finishing a project only to have the local code enforcer knock on your door with a summons to make you take it all apart!